odinhb/assume/README.md

 Assume is a tool that helps you record your assumptions about code directly in the code you're writing.
 It is similiar in functionality to and directly inspired by [solid_assert](https://rubygems.org/gems/solid_assert).

+As opposed to solid_assert, this gem has you write your assumptions in ruby code blocks.
+The idea behind this is that the assumption does not need to be evaluated in your production/release environment, reserving expensive checks for development/test environments which only affect developers.

 ## What?

 We make lots of assumptions when we write code.
 [Programming with assertions](https://docs.oracle.com/javase/8/docs/technotes/guides/language/assert.html) is a technique that helps you catch problems with your assumptions earlier in the development process.